raphtolentino/Coding-Tasks/README.md

 > - [Rust](/rust/)

 This a repository for my Rust book tasks and notes.
 It contains the tasks from the book version.

+> - [Notes]{/book%20notes/}

+This is a repository for Cyber book, ISC2 notes and Roadmap content.
+It contains all notes and tasks from this version